DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Introduction

 Nonetheless, anomaly detection consistently poses a non-trivial challenge, mainly due to the inherent diversity in the representation of anomalies.
 These variants encompass subtle anomalies as well as more conspicuous ones, which are characterized by larger anomaly regions or semantic alterations.
 We observe that different types of anomalies require different noise scales for efficient recovery, especially within the one-step denoising paradigm.
 Specifically, when anomalies are relatively minor, a one-step prediction stemming from a smaller noise scale proves more advantageous, yielding superior pixel-level restoration quality.
-For more pronounced anomalies, the strategic application of a larger noise scale to perturb them followed by a one-step reconstruction results in enhanced semantic-level restoration quality.
+For more pronounced anomalies, strategically applying a larger noise scale to perturb them and then reconstructing them via one-step denoising yields a higher quality of recovery at the semantic level.
 Therefore, we further introduce a \emph{norm-guided} paradigm that leverages direct predictions from larger noise scales to guide the reconstruction of smaller noise scales, leading to superior reconstruction outcomes.
-Ultimately, DiffusionAD achieves SOTA anomaly detection performance and fast inference speed compared to other diffusion-free paradigms, as demonstrated in \cref{fig:p-f-curves}.
+Ultimately, DiffusionAD achieves SOTA anomaly detection performance and fast inference speed compared to other diffusion-free paradigms, as demonstrated in Figure \ref{fig:p-f-curves}.
 This truly fulfills the effectiveness and efficiency requirements of real-world application scenarios.

 The main contributions of this paper are summarized in the following: \begin{itemize}